CIAM: What is customer identity & access management?

 Standardizing authentication methods

 If your apps are in multiple clouds and using multiple identity systems, they’re probably forced to use multiple sign-on methods as well.
-That’s a pretty frustrating user experience, but Identity Orchestration can make it an enjoyable one.
+That’s a frustrating user experience, but Identity Orchestration can make it enjoyable.

 Because Identity Orchestration decouples your apps from their identity providers, you can craft a single, consistent experience for your users.
 Orchestration integrates with the various IDPs that you’re already using and enables them to accept the same authentication, no matter what method you choose.